Cirkit Designer Logo

 A: No, the 18650 Battery Shield V8 is designed to hold and manage a single 18650 battery.

-Q: Is the shield compatible with other lithium-ion battery types?
+Q: Is the shield compatible with other battery types?

-A: The shield is specifically designed for 18650 batteries.
-Using other battery types is not recommended.
+A: No, this shield is specifically designed for 18650 lithium-ion batteries.
+Using other battery types may damage the shield or cause unsafe conditions.

 Q: Can I charge the battery while powering a device?

-A: Yes, the shield supports simultaneous charging and discharging, but ensure the total load does not exceed the maximum output current of 1A.
+A: Yes, the shield supports simultaneous charging and discharging, but ensure the total current does not exceed 1A.